-Starting with Chrome OS version 60, many older Chrome devices started supporting Android apps.
-To run Android apps on these older Chrome devices, migrate user profile data to Android N’s new filesystem.
-This requires careful planning to minimize end-user disruption and prevent unintentional data-loss.
+Starting with Chrome OS version 60, many older Chrome devices started supporting Android apps..
+To run these apps on older Chrome devices, migrate user profile data to Android N’s file system.
+To minimize disruption to users and prevent unintentional data loss, plan the migration carefully.

 See this Chromium page.
-The devices that support Android on the stable channel (without a star [*]) do not require migration.
-These natively support Android apps on Chrome OS and no migration is needed.
-Follow these steps to enable Android applications on Chrome Devices.
+These devices without a star (*) support Android on the stable channel.
+They natively support Android apps on Chrome OS and need no migration.
+For these devices, skip step 2 in this article.
+Instead, follow these steps to enable Android applications on Chrome Devices.

 See this Chromium page.
-The devices listed with a star [*] require migration before your users can run Android apps on these Chromebooks.
-If you manage devices in this list on Chromium, follow the instructions below on how to migrate user profile data.
+The devices listed with a star (*) require migration before your users can run Android apps on these Chromebooks.
+If you manage devices in this list on Chromium, see the following steps for migrating user profile data.

 Before you begin: To turn the service on or off for select groups of users, put their accounts in an organizational unit.

 - Sign in to the Google Admin console.

 - From the Admin console dashboard, go to Device management.

 - On the left, click Chrome management.

 - Scroll down to the Android applications section to find the File System Migration setting.